I Surf Secure Websites, Do You??

 Having or not having a certificate is a secondary thought.
 When you open a URL your browser checks the following:

-2. the certificate is signed by a certificate authority that the browser recognizes as a “trusted” authority
+2. A certifying authority, that the browser recognizes as a “trusted” authority, signs the certificate.

-If the web address matches the address on the certificate, the certificate is signed by a trusted certificate authority, and the date is valid, you can be more confident that the site is genuine.
-However you can only be absolutely sure when you personally verify that certificate’s unique fingerprint by calling the organization directly.
-The question that arise before that is how trustworthy is this certificate.
+If the web address matches the address on the certificate, a trusted certificate authority signs the certificate, and the date is valid, you can be more confident that the site is genuine.
+However, you can only be absolutely sure when you personally verify that certificate’s unique fingerprint by calling the organization directly.
+The question that arises before that is how trustworthy is this certificate.
 By default, your browser contains a list of more than 100 trusted certificate authorities.

 http cbi